remla24-team10/operation/README.md

 # Operation

-This is the main repository of [remla24-team10](https://github.com/remla24-team10)
+This is the main repository of [remla24-team10](https://github.com/remla24-team10) The README file contains the architecture, installations and comments for each assignments.

 ## Architecture
 - [app](https://github.com/remla24-team10/app) is the application that communicates with model-service and depends on lib-version